barvian/thesis/paper.md

 ### Ideation

 Truthfully, the only thing I knew when starting this thesis was that I wanted to develop an iPhone application.
 From here, however, the topic came quite naturally.
 Anxiety is a personal issue to me; I've certainly experienced it myself and have learned a great deal while trying to treat it through self-help and other methods (with varying degrees of success).
-I knew from firsthand experience how helpful some self-help applications were to me, so I felt this project could be an incredible opportunity to help others recover as well.
+I knew from firsthand experience how helpful some computer-based applications could be in treating this disorder, so this project felt like an incredible opportunity to create a similar tool to (hopefully) assist others in their own recovery process.
 It had a far greater sense of meaning to me than any of the other ideas I considered at the time, and as soon as I began researching I felt confident I had made the right choice.

 #### Core features

 One of the first steps I took in brainstorming this application was to create a list of essential functions it would need to guide a user through the anxiety recovery process.
-Based primarily on the background research I'd conducted, I settled on three core features:
+Based primarily on the background research from the previous section, I settled on three core features:

 1. ##### Reading materials
 This feature was guided more by my own experience coping with anxiety than any of the studies I'd read during my background research.
 I've found it incredibly helpful to read objective, somewhat scientific explanations of anxiety and its symptoms; it offers the chance to step back from the unpleasant feelings associated with the disorder and gain a clearer understanding of their origin, which sometimes makes them disappear entirely.
 Moreover, I felt any application that would attempt to guide users through an anxiety recovery process would warrant at least a vague description of the actual disorder itself.
-This would hopefully instill a sense of confidence in the user about the application's approach to recovery, and make them more likely to keep using it.
+This would hopefully instill a sense of confidence in the user about the application's approach to recovery, and make them more likely to continue using it.
 1. ##### Immediate symptom relief
-This feature was self-explanatory.
-Any application claiming to help users recover from anxiety should be expected to alleviate anxious symptoms, including shortness of breath, intense agitation and confusion, and the others mentioned in the background section.
+This feature was self-explanatory; any application claiming to help users recover from anxiety should be expected to alleviate anxious symptoms, including shortness of breath, intense agitation and confusion, and the others mentioned in the background section.
 Fortunately, studies on CBT offer a wealth of relaxation techniques, so my job at this point was simply to decide which ones could most benefit from an interactive user experience, then realistically determine how many I would be able to develop within my timeframe.
 I eventually settled on the following exercises:

  * Deep breathing
  * Calming scene (i.e. a video/image of a peaceful landscape)
  * Guided meditation
  * Coping statements

+These will be covered in greater depth in a later section.
 1. ##### Long-term shift towards positivity
-Since the previous feature covered the CBT aspect of anxiety recovery, I knew I wanted to include a Positive Psychology aspect into my application.
-Again, much of the research literature seemed to agree that the most helpful technique for overcoming relapses is to keep a daily journal of positive events, no matter how trivial.
+Since the previous feature covered the CBT aspect of anxiety recovery, I knew I wanted to include a Positive Psychology aspect into the application as well.
+Again, much of the research literature seemed to agree that the most helpful technique for creating such a shift is to keep a daily journal of positive events, no matter how trivial.
 I felt this could easily be incorporated into my application.

 Normally, such a list might be subject to change as design and development of the application progresses; features could be deemed unnecessary or priorities could shift to include new ones.
 With my extremely limited timeframe, however, I knew I wouldn't want to deal with a growing feature set in the later stages of development, and I felt having such a short list would keep me focused on the most important aspects of the application at all times.
 As soon as I felt confident in these features, then, I immediately moved on to the visual design phase.

 ### Design

-I knew before I began that much of the design phase of this application would inevitably overlap with the development phase, as I'd be managing both aspects myself and wouldn't have to rely on a linear process as much as two separate teams dedicated to each task would.
-That being said, I did make it a point to perform a few design-related steps before writing any code, as I felt they'd help me focus better during both phases.
+I expected much of the design phase of this application would inevitably overlap with the development phase, as I'd be managing both aspects myself and wouldn't have to rely on a linear process as much as, say, two separate teams dedicated to each task would.
+That being said, I did make it a point to perform a few design-related steps before writing any code, as I felt they'd help me better focus during both phases.

 #### Goals

-Before I started thinking about layout, color palettes, interactions, or any specific detail of the application's visual design, I solidified a few goals to keep in mind over the duration of the design process.
+Before I began considering layout, color palettes, interactions, or any specific detail of the application's visual design, I solidified a few goals to keep in mind over the duration of the design process.

 1. ##### Be easy to use
 This goal may sound trivial, but I felt it was necessary to keep in mind considering the target audience for the application.
 I never wanted to find myself designing something obtuse, or anything that would add an unnecessary burden to the user's experience.
 If the user was already in an unpleasant or agitated mental state, a likely possibility given the nature of the disorder, I did not want this application to exacerbate it.